 Following a weekly spring quarter seminar, students spend 3 1/2 weeks on-site in Rome, where they analyze and evaluate civil infrastructure spanning 3,000 years, from ancient Rome to the present day.
 Students learn about aqueducts, fountains, subway systems, the Colosseum and bike along the oldest road in Rome.
 Led by CEE Professor Steve Muench, the Engineering in Rome program is open to all undergraduate and graduate students, including those not enrolled in an engineering major.

 To learn about water engineering in an arid land, the Engineering Jordan program takes students to Jordan where they visit drinking water treatment plants and wastewater treatment plants located throughout Northern Jordan.
 The program is organized in partnership with the Jordan University of Science and Technology and students from both universities learn together during the course.
-Led by CEE Associate Professor Heidi Gough, the course is open to graduate students, upperclassmen, pre-engineering students and non-science majors.
+The course is open to graduate students, upperclassmen, pre-engineering students and non-science majors.

 CEE graduate students participate in research in Scandinavia through the Valle Scholarship & Scandinavian Exchange Program, which promotes the exchange of graduate students between UW and schools in Nordic countries.
 The program is open to graduate students enrolled in either Civil & Environmental Engineering or Built Environments.

-A new study abroad program in India will pilot in winter 2018.
-Led by CEE Professor Julian Marshall, the program will empower students to solve global problems facing humanity, such as food security, clean energy, and clean water, by equipping them with hands-on experience addressing those problems.
-The program is expected to draw undergraduate and graduate students from across campus, especially from engineering, environment, policy and health programs.
+A new study abroad program in India launched in winter 2018.
+Led by CEE Professor Julian Marshall, the program empowers students to solve global problems facing humanity, such as food security, clean energy, and clean water, by equipping them with hands-on experience addressing those problems.
+The program draws undergraduate and graduate students from across campus, especially from engineering, environment, policy and health programs.

 For students interested in studying abroad for an academic year or semester, a number of programs are available at partner institutions, which offer engineering courses in English.
 Academic year programs are best suited for juniors and seniors.